IBM/DataStage/dsjob/dsjob.5.2.1.md

 - `name` is the name of the dataset.
 - `id` is the asset id of the dataset.
 One of `name` or `id` must be specified.
 - `to-name` is the new name to which the dataset is renamed.
+- `deep` this option is deprecated, it does not affect the operation being perfomed.
+- `location` is a path to the physical location of the dataset.
+It is used when duplicate names are allowed.
-- `deep` if set to true, it renames also the underlying dataset files on disk, default value is false.
+- `override` when set to true, it overwrites the file if it already exists.

 A status code is printed to the output.
 A status code of 0 indicates successful completion of the command.